shaunlebron/PterodactylAttack/README.md

 via [CocoonJS](https://www.ludei.com/cocoonjs/).

-This repository contains our entire development workspace for the game (code, assets, tools, workspace, server, build scripts).
+This repository contains our entire development workspace for the game (code, assets, tools, server, build scripts).
 It also contains the entire history of revisions from its early prototype on January 2013 to its current completed stage on January 2014.